-Randy A. Piedrahita is an attorney licensed to practice law in Louisiana (since 1993), and is admitted to practice in all Federal Courts in Louisiana, the United States District Court for the Southern District of Texas, and the United States Fifth Circuit Court of Appeals.
-Randy is a Life-Time Member of the Multi-Million Dollar Advocates Forum (reserved for attorneys receiving at least one multi-million dollar jury verdict, judgment or settlement), and for 2013-2018, Randy has been selected for inclusion in Louisiana Super Lawyers-Personal Injury Plaintiff, and Best Lawyers in America© 2018 in the practice area of Personal Injury Plaintiffs.
+Randy A. Piedrahita (1969-2018) was a Life-Time Member of the Multi-Million Dollar Advocates Forum (reserved for attorneys receiving at least one multi-million dollar jury verdict, judgment or settlement), and for 2013-2018, Randy was been selected for inclusion in Louisiana Super Lawyers-Personal Injury Plaintiff, and Best Lawyers in America© 2018 in the practice area of Personal Injury Plaintiffs.

-Randy is a graduate of Episcopal High School in Baton Rouge and Vanderbilt University.
-He also is a 1993 graduate of the LSU Law Center, finishing fourth in his class.
+Randy graduated from Episcopal High School in Baton Rouge and Vanderbilt University.
+He was a 1993 graduate of the LSU Law Center, finishing fourth in his class.
 He received American Jurisprudence Awards in five subjects, was made a member of the Order of the Coif, and served as Articles Editor of the Louisiana Law Review.
-He is also a 1993 inductee into the LSU Law Center Hall of Fame.
+He was a 1993 inductee into the LSU Law Center Hall of Fame.
 After graduation from law school, Randy served one year terms as Law Clerk, first to Justice Pike Hall, Jr. of the Louisiana Supreme Court, and then to Chief Judge Henry A. Politz of the United States Fifth Circuit Court of Appeals.

-Randy has handled cases of both local and national attention.
+Randy handled cases of both local and national attention.
 These include the lawsuit against Oliver Stone and Time-Warner for the violence inspired by the film "Natural Born Killers", which went all the way to the United States Supreme Court.
 Another was against the riverboat casinos for their distribution of free alcohol to gamblers without regard for the dangerous drunk driving which ensued; the case later became the subject of a Wall Street Journal feature.
-Randy is also an approved attorney for referral by Mothers Against Drunk Driving (MADD).